 Not a major project, but very fiddly on your own and one that requires a little touching up afterwards.

-The sliding windows are held in place by parting beads, with a stop bead at the front.
+The sliding windows of a sash window are held in place by parting beads, with a stop bead at the front.
 These beads will need to be removed, together with the windows, to get at the small access panels to the side of them.
 Behind this panel are the weights and cords.

 Use a sharp chisel and prise off the outer stop bead.
 It is sometimes an idea to run along the joint with a Stanley knife before you start with the chisel.
 This will sometimes save chips of paint coming off.